sparkdesignsystem/spark-design-system/react/README.md

 # Spark Design System React

-Welcome to the Spark Design System React, a product of [Quicken Loans](https://github.com/quickenloans).
+Welcome to the Spark Design System React, a product of [Rocket Mortgage](https://github.com/quickenloans).

 Spark Design System is where we collect our best solutions for how to design and build unified digital experiences for the Rocket brands.

-* [Spark](https://www.npmjs.com/package/@sparkdesignsystem/spark) contains the basic patterns and components that make up the visual and interaction design of the Quicken Loans family of Fintech products.
-If your application is expected to look and behave like a Quicken Loans application, this package is the starting point.
-  When the Spark Sass and JS setup files are imported into an application you will receive code for all of Spark.
+* [Spark](https://www.npmjs.com/package/@sparkdesignsystem/spark) contains the basic patterns and components that make up the visual and interaction design of the Rocket Mortgage family of Fintech products.
+If your application is expected to look and behave When the Spark Sass and JS setup files are imported into an application you will receive code for all of Spark.

 ## Getting Started